Beneficial Electrification and Renewable Energy for the Smart Grid of Tomorrow

 Load flexibility, or demand response, will have a critical part of balancing a renewable energy grid, as it is the most cost effective method.
 Demand response programs existed in the past to balance supply and demand by prompting large, industrial customers to lower their usage at certain times of day during periods of high power prices or when the reliability of the grid was threatened.

-Now, the world of strategic electrification has opened an unlimited number of possibilities for demand response – the internet has rendered it no harder to turn off 1,000 water heaters than it is to turn off a paper mill.
+Now, the world of beneficial electrification has opened an unlimited number of possibilities for demand response – the internet has rendered it no harder to turn off 1,000 water heaters than it is to turn off a paper mill.
 Furthermore, a smart heat pump water heater will run when there is excess solar on the grid, but not when demand is high – basically performing the same function as a battery, but at maybe 2% of the cost, since all we buy is a switch telling it to run or not.

 Our devices are increasingly able to communicate across the grid and operate only when most efficient.
 The “flexi-watts” they run on when there’s a surplus of renewable power will enable us to keep making the grid smarter.
 The grid is evolving beyond simply supplying electricity, into a network that makes the most of its distributed energy resources.